 A champion for Pennsylvania working families

-Susan Wild is an experienced community advocate who ran for Congress to fight for Pennsylvania working families.
-Susan grew up in a military family, moving frequently, but found home when she moved to the Lehigh Valley more than 30 years ago.
+Rep. Susan Wild is an experienced community advocate who ran for reelection to Congress to fight for Pennsylvania working families.
+She grew up in a military family, moving frequently, but found home when she moved to the Lehigh Valley more than 30 years ago to raise her family.
 An experienced attorney, she has dedicated her career to advocating for fairness and equal justice in her practice that includes health care, civil rights, and employment law.
-In 2015, the Allentown city council unanimously confirmed her appointment to serve as city solicitor, a position that had never before been held by a woman, and accountability and transparency have increased under her leadership.
-Susan has served her community on the boards of her local food bank, regional theater, and Jewish federation.
-She is the proud mother of two grown children, has two dogs, and supports local animal rescue organizations.
+In 2015, the Allentown City Council unanimously confirmed her appointment to serve as city solicitor, the first woman to hold the position, and accountability and transparency increased under her leadership.
+Rep. Wild has served her community on the boards of her local food bank, regional theater, and Jewish federation.
+She is the proud mother of two grown children, has one dog Zoey, and supports local animal rescue organizations.
+She is also the only Jewish member of the Pennsylvania Congressional delegation.

 A leader working to expand economic opportunity

-Susan’s 2018 victory made a newly redistricted open seat blue, put an end to the days of Pennsylvania’s all-men delegation, and gave Pennsylvania women a new voice in Washington.
-Now she faces a tough re-election fight against Republicans doing everything in their power to flip this seat.
-With so much at stake in 2020, let’s show Susan the full support of the EMILY’s List community to keep this champion for Pennsylvania working families in the House and in the majority.
+Rep. Wild’s 2018 victory made a newly-redistricted open seat blue, helped put an end to the days of Pennsylvania’s all-men delegation, and gave Pennsylvania women a new voice in Washington.
+In 2020, she successfully defended it and again in 2022.
+With so much of our progress at stake, we showed Rep. Wild the full support of the EMILY’s List community and helped keep this champion for Pennsylvania working families in the House.